Calbabreaker/yacpm/README.md

 # Yet Another C/C++ Package Manager

-Easy to use, git sourced based, statically linked C/C++ package manager
+Easy to use, fast, git sourced based, statically linked C/C++ package manager.

 ## Features

--   No need to install a program; just include the cmake file
+-   No need to install a program, just include the cmake file
--   Only fetch required directories (using git sparse-checkout) which takes less time and bandwidth to get packages (unlike git submodules)
+-   Can specify other libraries not in default package remote
 -   Package code is in project directory making it easily accessible
--   Can specify other libraries not found in default package remote
+-   Only fetchs required directories (using git sparse-checkout) which takes less time and bandwidth to get packages (unlike git submodules)

 ## Requirements